 "SIBSON, a hamlet in the parish of Stibbington, hundred of Norman-Cross, county Hunts, 6 miles west of Peterborough, and 1½ mile south-east of Wanstead station, on the London and North Western railway, on the river Nen."

 - Monumental inscriptions for this parish have not been recorded by the Cambridgeshire and Huntingdonshire FHS.
 However, Peterborough & District FHS have an interest in the parish.

 - Census information for this parish (1841 - 1891) is held in the Huntingdon Records Office.

-- The full 1841 Census of Sibson-cum-Stibbington Parish is available as fiche set C82 from the Huntingdonshire FHS.
+- The full 1841 Census of Sibson-cum-Stibbington Parish is available as fiche set C82 from the Cambridgeshire and Huntingdonshire FHS.

-- The full 1851 Census of Sibson-cum-Stibbington Parish is available as fiche set C32 from the Huntingdonshire FHS.
+- The full 1851 Census of Sibson-cum-Stibbington Parish is available as fiche set C32 from the Cambridgeshire and Huntingdonshire FHS.

 - The church of St John the Baptist consists of a chancel with vestry and organ chamber on the north, a nave, north aisle with northern annex, south aisle and south porch.
 The walls are of rubble with stone dressings, and the roofs are covered with stone slates.

 - The church, and that that was formerly at Sibson, are both mentioned in the Domesday survey of 1086, but apparently the church was rebuilt in stone as a chancel and aisleless nave in the middle of the 12th century, and the nave of this period remains.
 In about 1180 a north aisle was added.
 In 1240 the chancel was rebuilt on a larger scale with its axis further to the south, and some 20 years later a south aisle was added to the nave.
 A west tower was also added, probably in the 15th century.